 - Postback Server – which receives the signed postbacks from the device

-The critical piece to note here regards the Ad Server endpoint – your implementation should follow Apple’s steps for generating your signature very carefully since any small mistake or compatibility issue will cause the postback not to send.
+The critical piece to note here is the Ad Server endpoint – your implementation should follow Apple’s steps for generating your signature very carefully because any small mistake or compatibility issue will cause the postback not to send.